djspiewak/ensime-sidekick/README.rst

 All types should be displayed in a *reasonably* friendly format, though I haven't yet implemented special formatting support for arrow types (functions).
 These types will display, but they'll be a little weird to read.

+It's worth noting that ENSIME seems much happier with most functionality *after* it has done a typecheck on the project.  jEdit won't trigger this automatically on startup, so if you're trying out the functionality immediately after initializing the ENSIME project, you may want to save a file (to trigger the typecheck) before running any of the actual ENSIME actions.
+This is only required once (in fact, ENSIME actions *should* work just fine even in a dirty buffer once the type checking has been run).

 Popup completion is currently disabled, for which you should be very grateful.
 The implementation is in ``EnsimeParser.scala`` and ``EnsimeProtocolComponent.scala``